Illinois Health Insurance: 2022 Coverage Guide

 People in Illinois have choices to make when it comes to buying health insurance for themselves and for their families.
 If you’re buying an individual or family health plan, it’s important that you make some informed decisions about your healthcare.
 So we created a guide to take you through the whole process, even before you start comparing plans.
-Do make sure to buy health insurance during the open enrollment period, because you may have to wait another year otherwise.
+Do make sure to buy health insurance during the open enrollment period, which runs through August 15, 2021 and picks back up in fall.
+If you miss open enrollment, you may have to wait another year otherwise.
 The only way you can buy health insurance outside the open enrollment period is if you have a qualifying event.

 When Is Open Enrollment in Illinois?